Z for Zachariah: Major themes

 Seeing the story as a conflict between an innocent girl and a domineering male scientist bent on controlling the valley, reviewers have found themes such as the destructiveness of science (at least when it is separated from conscience), the corrupting effect of the desire for power, and the moral value of individual freedom.
 Ann's sensitivity and love of nature are viewed as contrasting with Loomis' callous reasoning and selfish compulsion to take control.
 Writing for The Spectator in April 1975, Peter Ackroyd concludes that "science turns paradise sour."
 Reviews the same year in The Junior Bookshelf and Times Literary Supplement described Ann as an unwilling Eve who "finally refuses to begin the whole story over again."
 Another major theme of this book is survival, because the whole story is about surviving after a nuclear holocaust.

 Adaptations

-Soon after the book was published it was serialised in the UK in the teenage magazine Jackie.
+Soon after the book was published it was serialised in the UK in the teenage magazine Jackie (magazine).

 In February 1984, the BBC presented a film adaptation for its Play for Today series in which the setting was changed from America to Wales.